Metrology Benefits During Product Lifecycle

 This is the final stage, which can only start after process validation has been successful.
 At this point, a part is being manufactured.
 This stage can last any length of time, from minutes to years.
 A regular dimensional inspection is desirable to ensure that any changes to the manufacturing process are detected.

 The Critical/Control Dimension Measurement System mentioned previously, is an ideal method for keeping an eye on a manufacturing process.
-By performing regular dimensional inspection and statistically analysing the data, it may be possible to predict an issue before it even occurs.
-This would prevent any losses e.g. dumping failing product, manufacturing line downtime, damage to a company’s reputation as a result of releasing bad product.
+By performing regular dimensional inspection and statistically analyzing the data, it may be possible to predict an issue before it even occurs.
+This would prevent any losses e.g. dumping failing products, manufacturing line downtime, damage to a company’s reputation as a result of releasing bad products.

 Why choose Verus?

 Here are some of the reasons why you should consider subcontracting your Metrology work to Verus Precision:

 We have access to a full range of equipment, from Coordinate Measuring Machines (CMMs) to Vision Systems.
 The manufacturers and software of this equipment are as varied as possible to allow us to be more flexible and to suit our customer’s needs.
 In terms of technology and equipment, our Metrology laboratory has everything you need to fulfill your everyday Metrology requirements.